February 21, 2012

 So far I have blocked up five trees over 20″, two wind-fallen Manitoba maples (box elder), two hard maples, and a bitternut hickory.
 When sharp, the saw cuts very well.
 I touched a rock and ruined a chain, but you can’t blame the saw for that.

 Cutting speed in block wood is good.
 The real difference, though, is in the limbing.
-The 346 with a 20″ bar still weights a lot less than the 51 with a 13″ bar.
+The 346 with a 20″ bar still weighs a lot less than the 51 with a 13″ bar.
 It is much less tiring to use because, apart from the weight, it reaches 7″ further.
+That means less back fatigue from stooping.

 One surprise with the lightweight bar came when I jammed the tip roller after a pinch.
-I’m a bit prone to goofs where I pinch the bar.
+I’m a bit prone to this particular goof.
 Once I had to pry the tip apart with a screwdriver to allow the chain to move.
 I’d never seen that before in 50 years of chainsawing.
-It still works fine, but it brought to my attention the fact that this is a lightweight, high performance machine, and shouldn’t be abused.
+The bar still works fine, but it brought to my attention the fact that this is a lightweight, high performance machine, and shouldn’t be abused.

-The safety concerns are over-rated.
-Just don’t start cutting up blocks in a woodpile.
+The safety concerns I read online are over-rated.
+Just don’t start cutting up loose blocks in a woodpile.
 It works like any other chain saw, just better.

 I would definitely buy another 346XP.
-A new chain on the 51 is for volunteers.
+Thr new chain on the 51 is for volunteers.
 I’ll keep the light one for myself.